Opening Performance Orchestra, Luciano Chessa and Phaerentz will perform as part of the accompanying program to the exhibition Sounds, Codes, Images.

-Opening Performance Orchestra, Luciano Chessa and Phaerentz as part of the accompanying program to the exhibition Sounds, Codes, Images - An acoustic experiment in visual art, will feature compositions for intonarumori, original instruments by Italian futurists, as well as futuristic poetry in Italian and Czech.
+Opening Performance Orchestra, Luciano Chessa and Phaerentz will perform as part of the accompanying program to the exhibition Sounds, Codes, Images - Acoustic Experiments in Visual Art, and will feature compositions for intonarumori, theoriginal instruments by Italian futurists, as well as futuristic poetry in both Italian and Czech.

 Luciano Chessa - intonarumori